oguzcan-yavuz/nestjs-task-management/README.md

-A task management app which is developed for learning NestJS.
+A task management app which is developed for learning [NestJS][nestjs-github].
 Followed [this tutorial][nestjs-udemy-course].

 ### Notes: